 Note: If you are on UCSM 2.2(4b) or later, and you want to use LLDP, you can turn on LLDP in this vSwitch policy since the UCS supports it.
 This example is only for UCSM versions that do not support LLDP, or if CDP is desired.
 If both LLDP and CDP are enabled, LLDP takes priority.

 After you click Submit, you can see that the DVS is reconfigured in the vCenter:

-You can also see that the vmnics see CDP information from the Fabric Interconnect:
+You can also verify that the vmnics see CDP information from the Fabric Interconnect:

 Use this section to confirm that your configuration works properly.

 After these changes are made, the APIC should be notified by the vCenter about the CDP information.
 In order to verify this, check the inventory of the VMM domain.